michael/documents-legacy/2013-01-09-substance-okfn.md

 # Substance

 Substance is a content creation tool and a simple multi-format publishing platform.
 Whether you produce stories, books, documentations or scientific papers, Substance provides the tools that allow you to create, manage and share your content.
 It is being built with the idea of Open Knowledge in mind.
-So if you'd like to create and share public information, open access research or public domain texts, Substance may be for you.
+So if you'd like to publish, comment on and collaborate around public documents, open access research or public domain texts, Substance may be for you.

 ![](http://interior.substance.io/images/campaign/substance.png)